zhxie/ikago/README.md

 - **Cross platform** Works well with Windows and Linux, and macOS in theory.
 - **NAT support** Performs a full cone NAT.
 - **Encryption** Traffic can be encrypted with AES-GCM.

+## Dependencies

+1. pcap like [Npcap](http://www.npcap.org/) or WinPcap in Windows, and libpcap in macOS or Linux.

 ## Usage